headforwards-spd/headforwards-website/src/pages/info-pages/where-are-we-going.md

 type: info-page
 title: Where are we going?
 image: /uploads/gash-2.jpg
-components:
-  - isPostit: false
-    isRightImage: false
-    isTwoColumns: false
-    type: image-copy-component
-    title: blah
+introduction:
   text: >-
     Most organisations have a plan for the future, but what makes Headforwards different is its focus on people-driven growth, and how it constantly refines its approach to serving clients.
+components:
   - isPostit: false
     isRightImage: false
     isTwoColumns: false